SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 > I don't know where I'd be without your influence on my life.
 I know we've never met, but you impacted countless ponies lives, including mine.
 So, I wanted to say thank you, for being you.

 "Thank you for writing this letter!
-You've impacted my life, even if just a little bit."
+You've impacted my life with just a single letter."

 > I'm going to end this letter with a poem I wrote for you.